Backpacking Australia: An Ultimate Guide

 If you plan to work in Australia for a few months, you can make enough money to keep you travelling the country.
 In addition, you can be frugal to make your dollar last.
 For example, a bread roll and a packet of ham from a supermarket can cost as little as $3 AUD for a meal.

-International flights into Australia can be a bit of a chunk out of your budget, while flights within the country prove cheaper than domestic flights in other countries.
-The largest key to savings is keeping flexibility to fly at the cheapest times.
+International flights into Australia will probably be a big chunk of your budget, while flights within the country prove cheaper than domestic flights in other countries.
+The largest key to savings is keeping the flexibility to fly at the cheapest times.
 Flying mid-week and avoiding holidays can be a huge help in finding savings.
-The main Australian carriers are Qantas, Virgin Australia, Jetstar and Tigerair with the latter two being more budget conscious airlines.
+The main Australian carriers are Qantas, Virgin Australia, Jetstar, and Tigerair with the latter two being more budget-conscious airlines.
 These major carriers service Australia’s largest airports in Sydney, Melbourne, Brisbane, Perth, Adelaide, Gold Coast, and Cairns.